Skip to Content

 Instructions

-• Preheat the oven to 425°F (218°C) and line a rimmed baking sheet with a wire rack.
-Then, cut the cauliflower into bite-size pieces, pat them dry, and add them to a mixing bowl.
+• Preheat the oven to 425°F (218°C) and line a rimmed baking sheet with parchment paper or a wire rack.
+Cut the cauliflower head into bite-size pieces, pat them dry with paper towels, and transfer them to a large bowl.

 • Dip the cauliflower into the egg mixture and shake off any excess.
-Transfer to the panko mixture and press the cauliflower on all sides to coat.
+Transfer it to the panko mixture and press the cauliflower on all sides to coat.
+Set it on the prepared baking sheet and repeat with the remaining ingredients.

 Notes